RetroAchievements/docs/docs/guidelines/developers/claims-system.md

    - Collaborators may not work on a game they have already worked on in another platform.
    - After the form's time period has ended, the results will be provided to the primary claimant.
    - The primary claimant is then free to talk to the interested collaborators and determine who is working on which games in the compilation.
-4. Any cames unclaimed after this process shall revert to standard claim rules.
+4. Any games unclaimed after this process shall revert to standard claim rules.

 ::: info REASON FOR SPECIAL RULES
 These rules are in place to ensure a fair chance for any developer to work on these compilation sets immediately as they become available, rather than whomever happens to be awake when the rollout ends.
 They are designed to give everyone interested a chance to work on these sets.